feathersui/feathersui-website/learn/as3-starling/text-field-text-renderer.md

 Changing vector-based text on the GPU is slower than with bitmap fonts because the text needs to be redrawn to `BitmapData` and then it needs to be uploaded to a texture on the GPU.
 However, once this texture is on the GPU, performance will be very smooth as long as the text doesn't change again.
 For text that changes often, the texture upload time may become a bottleneck.

 Because each passage of vector text needs to be drawn to `BitmapData`, each separate renderer requires its own separate texture on the GPU.
-This results in more [state changes](http://wiki.starling-framework.org/manual/performance_optimization#minimize_state_changes) and [draw calls](./faq/draw-calls.md), which can create more work for the GPU, and it might hurt performance if you have many different instances of `TextFieldTextRenderer` on screen at the same time.
+This results in more [state changes](https://wiki.starling-framework.org/manual/performance_optimization#minimize_state_changes) and [draw calls](./faq/draw-calls.md), which can create more work for the GPU, and it might hurt performance if you have many different instances of `TextFieldTextRenderer` on screen at the same time.

-`flash.text.TextField` can sometimes render a bit faster than Flash Text Engine.
+[`flash.text.TextField`](https://airsdk.dev/docs/development/text/using-the-textfield-class) can sometimes render a bit faster than [Flash Text Engine (FTE)](https://airsdk.dev/docs/development/text/using-the-flash-text-engine).
 However, this performance difference is generally negligible.

-[`flash.text.TextField`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/text/TextField.html) has some known issues and limitations:
+[`flash.text.TextField`](https://airsdk.dev/reference/actionscript/3.0/flash/text/TextField.html) has some known issues and limitations:

 - `TextField` may render incorrectly when drawn to `BitmapData` immediately after its properties have been changed.
 As a workaround, `TextFieldTextRenderer` can wait one frame before drawing to `BitmapData` and uploading as a texture when the text or font styles are changed.
 Often, this delay will not be an issue, but it can be seen if watching closely.

 - `TextField` offers limited support for some languages, including right-to-left languages and bi-directional text, and Flash Text Engine is recommended for these languages.

-`TextFieldTextRenderer` supports [a limited subset of HTML](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/text/TextField.html#htmlText) courtesy of `flash.text.TextField`.
+`TextFieldTextRenderer` supports [a limited subset of HTML](https://airsdk.dev/reference/actionscript/3.0/flash/text/TextField.html#htmlText) courtesy of `flash.text.TextField`.
 This may be used to render richer text with multiple font styles.

 ### Advanced font styles

-> In general, you should customize font styles on the parent component of a text renderer using a [`starling.text.TextFormat`](http://doc.starling-framework.org/current/starling/text/TextFormat.html) object.
+> In general, you should customize font styles on the parent component of a text renderer using a [`starling.text.TextFormat`](https://doc.starling-framework.org/current/starling/text/TextFormat.html) object.
 For example, to customize the font styles on a [`Button`](./button.md) component, you'd set the button's [`fontStyles`](/api-reference/feathers/controls/Button.html#fontStyles) property.
 >
 > ```actionscript
 > button.fontStyles = new TextFormat( "Helvetica", 20, 0xcc0000 );